Autobound Pricing Plans and Insights

 HubSpot included

-Autobound has no free tier at all.
-ZoomInfo Lite gives you permanent, no-commitment access to the B2B database.
-It's limited to 10 monthly export credits and lacks mobile numbers or intent signals, but it lets teams evaluate data quality before committing.
+Autobound has no free tier.
+ZoomInfo Lite gives teams permanent, no-commitment access to the B2B database.
 A separate 7-day free trial with broader feature access is also available.

 ZoomInfo Sales Plans: Custom Quoted